 PCI / VGA Palette Snoop - This option must be set to Enabled if any ISA MPEG card installed requires VGA palette snooping.
+The settings are Disabled or Enabled.

 OS Select For DRAM > 64MB - This should be set to OS2 if you are running IBM OS/2 with more than 64MB of RAM in the system.
 Otherwise, the setting should be Non-OS2.